 - Coarsely chop what remains of the lemongrass.
-Put it in a stock pot with the scallion tops, the coarsely chopped Chinese celery, the crushed garlic and the slice of ginger, with about 6 cups of water.
-Over medium heat, bring it just to a boil and then turn it down to an active simmer, i.e, not quite a boil.
-Let it simmer, partially covered, while the meat marinates.
+Put it in a stock pot with the scallions, coarsely chopped Chinese celery stems, crushed garlic, slice of ginger, and about 6 cups of water.
+Over medium heat, bring the mixture just to a boil, then turn it down to an active simmer, i.e., not quite a boil.
+Let it simmer, partially covered, while you marinate the meat.

-- Gently pull the meat apart into small pieces and drop the pieces, a few at a time, into the bowl, using a fork carefully to combine the meat with the herb and soy marinade.
+- Gently pull the pork and turkey apart into small pieces and drop the pieces, a few at a time, into the bowl, using a fork carefully to combine the meat with the herb and soy marinade.
 Cover and refrigerate for at least an hour.

-- Drain the stock into a large glass measuring cup, discarding the solids, and return the stock to the soup pot with the heat on.
-When it boils, blanche the carrots for two minutes, then add the snap peas for another minute.
+- Strain the stock, discard the solids, and transfer the stock to a large glass measuring cup.
+Return the stock to the soup pot with the heat on medium-high.
+When the stock boils, blanche the carrots for two minutes, then add the snap peas for another minute.
 Promptly remove the vegetables from the stock with a slotted spoon.

-- Cook the noodles in the stock according to the instructions on the package but for about a minute less than suggested, and adding only such water as is necessary to equal the amount recommended for cooking.
-Reserve about 2 cups of the cooking liquid to use in making the sauce.
+- Cook the noodles in the stock according to the instructions on the package but for about a minute less than suggested and adding only as much water as is necessary to equal the amount recommended for cooking.
+Reserve about 2 cups of the cooking liquid to use in the sauce.
 Drain the noodles, rinsing briefly with cold water to keep them from sticking together.
 (I typically start this step while the meatballs are browning.)

-- Heat a a very large skillet for which you have a lid, then put the oil in.
+- Heat a a very large skillet (one that you have a lid for), then add the oil.
 It will get hot very quickly.
 As soon as it starts to shimmer, add the meatballs and cook them for a few minutes, then turn them over and brown them on the other sides, for a total of about 5 or 6 minutes.
 Pour a cup of the reserved lemongrass stock (the noodle cooking liquid) in the pan and put the lid on.
-Simmer gently for about five minutes.
+Simmer gently for about 5 minutes.

 - Push the meatballs to one side.
 Stir the miso and the remaining reserved stock into the sauce that’s in the pan and mix to combine.
 (See note below.)
 Add more of the reserved stock if you want a bit more sauce.

-- Add the noodles and the blanched vegetables; use tongs or chopsticks to toss it all together Sprinkle on the remaining chopped Chinese celery and cilantro, and the sesame seeds, and gently toss again.
+- Add the noodles and the blanched vegetables; use tongs or chopsticks to toss it all together.
+Sprinkle on the remaining 2 tablespoons of chopped Chinese celery and cilantro and the sesame seeds, and gently toss again.

 - Serve in large flat bowls, arranging the meatballs on top, with plenty of cold Chinese beer to wash it down.